About Deafblindness

 10,000+ children with visual or hearing impairments have other severe disabilities

-More than 10,000 children with visual or hearing deficits have other severe disabilities.
+9,000+ children with visual or hearing impairments have other severe disabilities

 %